FerroEduardo/SlideForge/frontend/README.md

 ## How it works

 - Enter your context in the text field and click the send button.
+- You can also import a PDF file: the app will extract all text from the PDF and append it to the input field.
 - The app sends your input to the backend at `/api/v1/generate`.
 - When the backend responds success, a button appears under "Results:" for each generated file.
 - Click a result button to open the PDF in a new tab.